apollographql/apollo-client/docs/source/network.md

 <h2 id="query-batching">Query batching</h2>

-Apollo Client can automatically batch multiple queries into one request when they are done within a 10 millisecond interval.
+Apollo Client can automatically batch multiple queries into one request when they are made within a 10 millisecond interval.
 This means that if you render several components, for example a navbar, sidebar, and content, and each of those do their own GraphQL query, they will all be sent in one roundtrip.
 This batching supports all GraphQL endpoints, including those that do not implement transport-level batching, by merging together queries into one top-level query with multiple fields.

 To turn on query batching, pass the `shouldBatch: true` option to the `ApolloClient` constructor.
 In addition, you need to use a network interface that supports batching.
 The default network interface generated by `createNetworkInterface` supports batching out of the box, but you can convert any network interface to a batching one by calling `addQueryMerging` on it, as described [below](#addQueryMerging).